 The story of the Road to Emmaus is a fascinating and multi-dimensional tale.
 Today we want to consider the inability of the disciples to recognise Jesus.
 We simply ask: Why the two disciples on the road to Emmaus were unable to recognise Jesus?

 Jesus, whom they have been with only a few days ago; Jesus, whom they have known and followed as their teacher for few years, is now walking by their said speaking and listening to them, standing in flesh and blood before their very eyes, yet they fail to recognise him.
 In fact, rather than recognition, Jesus is treated as a mere stranger.
 The disciples are in despair, they are on a journey home, leaving Jerusalem and the aftermath of the crucifixion behind.
 The event of Jesus’ death has left them confused, disappointed, and filled with sadness.
 Notice, that failing to recognise their teacher, and treating him as ‘the only stranger in Jerusalem who does not know the things concerning Jesus of Nazareth’, the disciples take it upon themselves to instruct their teacher – They instruct the Messiah, about the Messiah.
 Sadly, the truth is that they do not know the Messiah.
-It is they who fail to see the Messiah as more than a good teacher and a prophet.; it is they who fail to recognise the Messiah as the Lord of life and death.
+It is they who fail to see the Messiah as more than a good teacher and a prophet.

 The answer to this question lies beyond natural causes.
 It was not a matter of merely mistaking Jesus for someone else.
-The answer lies beyond, ‘Oh… they did not look close enough or did not pay proper attention’.
+The answer lies beyond, ‘Oh, they did not look close enough or did not pay attention’.
 The lack of recognition on the part of the disciples is caused by something greater than natural causes.
 It is caused by the incompatibility between the ‘already glorified’ state of the risen Messiah, and the ‘not yet’ glorified state of the two disciples.
 The disciples are encountering the Messiah in his Glory.
-The one who stands with them is the crucified one, the one who has gone through the grave and is now alive!
+The one who stands with them is the crucified one, the one who has gone to the grave, trampled down death by death and is now alive!
 They are standing before the Messiah in his Glory.
-Let us consider the words of Jesus gain:
+Once again, let us consider the words of Jesus:

 ‘Was it not necessary that the Messiah should suffer… and then enter into his glory?’

-The encounter with the Risen and Glorified Messiah results in a complete reverse of course of the disciples’ journey – A total turn around.
+The encounter with the Risen and Glorified Messiah results in a complete reverse of their journey – A total turn around.
 Having travelled from Jerusalem they return to it, to tell the others about the resin Lord.
 And you can see the paradox beautifully played in the story:

 The same is true of us, we are on the same journey.
 The Crucified, Resin and Glorified Messiah is with us.
 We come to church with dimmed visions of Jesus, and at times with hard hearts.
 Battered by the events of everyday life, we wonder if the risen Messiah is truly with us.
-And of course, it is here that the resin Messiah reassures us.
+And of course, it is at the Liturgy we meet the Crucified and Resin One.
 It is here that he meets us afresh.
 It is here in the context of the liturgy that we open the Scriptures, and on its pages, we meet the Messiah.
-It is here, that Jesus invites us to gather around his table.
-The risen Lord, himself hosts us.
-Welcoming us, not simply as guests, but as his brother and sister, feed by his body and nourished by his blood.
-It is here in the rituals of the Eucharistic liturgy that we get a glimpse of his glory, our sight is restored, our hreats are filled with him.
+It is here that Jesus invites us to gather around his table.
+The risen Lord, himself the host.
+Welcoming us, not merely as guests, but as his brother and sister, fed by his body and nourished by his blood.
+It is here in the rituals of the Eucharistic liturgy that we get a glimpse of his glory, our sight is restored, our hearts are filled with the joy of Easter.

-It is in the Eucharist that we who are yet to be glorified meet the One who is already glorified.
+It is in the Eucharist that we who are yet to be glorified recognise the One who is glorified.